Physics prospects with the second oscillation maximum at Deep Underground Neutrino Experiment: Results

 DUNE will not only address questions pertaining to CP violation and neutrino MH, but also improve the precision on key parameters ($\sin^2 \theta_{23}$ and the octant of $\theta_{23}$, $\delta$, $\sin^2 2 \theta_{13}$ and $\Delta m^2_{31}$) entering the oscillation framework.
 It is crucial to determine the value of $\sin^2 \tc$ with sufficient precision to determine the octant.
 The sensitivity of determining the octant of $\tc$ as a function of true value of $\tc$ for different beam combinations is shown in Fig.~\ref{octsen} for NH and IH. { {Adding the 8 GeV beam data to 80 GeV data at DUNE {\sl{improves the sensitivity to resolution of the $\tc$ octant degeneracy}}.
 The width of each curve is due to the unknown CP phase and covers all possible true $\delta$ values.
 The grey shaded regions indicate the current $1\sigma$ bounds on the value of $\tc$ from a global fit~\cite{deSalas:2020pgw}.
 In this fit, muon neutrino disappearance contributes to the precision on $\sin^2 2 \tc$ while the electron neutrino appearance data provides information on the $\tc$ octant.
 A $5\sigma$ determination of the octant of $\tc$ will be possible for at least 90\% of true values of $\delta$ for $42.5^{\circ} < \tc < 49 ^\circ$ for NH.
-Most of the sensitivity comes from the LE data because the $2^{nd}$ maximum does not provide any added sensitivity to the octant determination.
-Significant improvement can be achieved with high mass far detector (such as a 200 kt WC detector).
+Most of the sensitivity comes from the LE data because the $2^{nd}$ maximum does not provide any added sensitivity to the octant determination. {{We show the impact of improved energy reconstruction capabilities on the octant of $\tc$ as dashed lines.}}

-Fig.~\ref{cpres} shows one-dimensional resolution on the measurement of $\delta$ (see~\cite{Coloma:2012wq,Coloma:2014kca} for details) for simultaneous low-energy beams to the far detector with a {{range of exposure to beams with energies 8 GeV - 80 GeV, varying from 600 kt-MW-yr to 1260 kt-MW-yr. }} The low energy ($2^{nd}$ maxima) beams in conjunction with standard LE beam at DUNE, leads to {\sl{some improvement in $\delta$ resolution}} (the $\delta$ resolution is $\sim 6^\circ$ for $\delta = 0^\circ$ and $\pm 180^\circ$ and $\sim 14^\circ$ for $\delta = 90^\circ$ for IH) for almost all true values of $\delta$ (irrespective of the choice of hierarchy).